kdltr/blog/src/en/index.md

 Welcome!

-You just stumbled upon, probably by accident, on my little personal website.
+You just stumbled upon, probably by accident, my little personal website.

 I’m Adrien Ramos, also known as Kooda on the Internet (and sometimes elsewhere).
 I’m a technology and libre software enthusiast.

-You can go [read my blog][blog] if you feel like doing so.
+You can [read my blog][blog] if you feel like doing so.
 Otherwise you can always go on your way and watch some [otter pictures][dailyotter].

 I’m also available as a freelancer if you need a developper or a teacher, do not hesitate to contact me.